Antvirf/resource-portal-react-pocketbase/README.md

 # Resource Portal

 A basic resource portal intended for self-service creation of database instances, created with a React and Bootstrap-based frontend on top of a PocketBase backend.
+Assumed 'main DB' at the back to contain all managed DBs is an [Azure Postgres Flexible Server](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/).

 * User/Pass based login
 * List current databases